GhostGR/XECryption_cracker/README.md

 #### VERSIONS
 **V1.0** : This version only contains the basic functions.
 **V2.0** : In this version the script is split to two files the main file
-           the class file.
-Also the UI has improved
+          and the class file.
+Also the UI has improved.

 ### !!!DISCLAIMER!!!